Han8931/han8931.github.io/content/posts/tools/gorae.md

 **Gorae** (고래, meaning *whale*) is a terminal-first librarian for your PDFs and EPUBs.

-It is designed as a fast, Vim-friendly alternative to heavy citation managers like Zotero or Mendeley.
+It is designed as a **fast, Vim-friendly alternative to heavy citation managers like Zotero or Mendeley**.
 Gorae isn't trying to do everything; it's trying to help you organize, find, and read your documents with maximum efficiency and minimum friction.

 ### Why You'll Love Swimming with Gorae